fteem/freakonomics/README.md

 ## To do

 - [x] Download latest
-- [ ] Download latest with path
+- [x] Download latest with path
 - [x] Download all
-- [ ] Download all with path
+- [x] Download all with path
 - [x] Download single episode by name
+- [x] Download single episode by release date
+- [x] Download single episode by name with path
-- [ ] Download single episode by release date
+- [x] Download single episode by release date with path

 ## Development